 How To Make

 Full directions on how to make lemon poppy seed zucchini muffins are in the printable recipe card.
-This is a visual walk through on how this zucchini muffins recipe is made.
+This is a visual walkthrough of how this zucchini muffin recipe is made.

-Step Two: In a large bowl you will cream your granulated sugar, oil, lemon zest and lemon juice.
+- In a large bowl, you will cream your granulated sugar, oil, lemon zest, and lemon juice.
 Mix on low to medium speed for 1-2 minutes.

-Step Four: Next I add in the salt, baking soda, baking powder, poppy seeds, and salt.
+- Next, I add in the salt, baking soda, baking powder, poppy seeds, and salt.
 Then I slowly add in the flour.
+Ensure the dry ingredients and wet ingredients fully incorporate.
+Scrape down the sides of the bowl.

-Let the muffins cool a few minutes then place on a cooling rack to allow the muffins to cool completely.
+- Let the muffins cool for a few minutes then place them on a cooling rack to allow the muffins to cool completely.

 Tip for Shredding Zucchini